This article has been updated from a previous version.

 - Make it easy for motorists to see you by wearing clothing with reflective strips or bright-coloured attire.
-Cyclists need to have reflective lights on the front, back, and side of their bikes.
+Cyclists need to have reflective lights on their bikes’ front, back, and sides.

 - Use proper hand signals to tell others on the road of your intentions.

 - Stay focused and never wear headphones or talk on the phone while riding a bike.

 - Enrol your child in a bike safety course to give your young one the skills they need to ride safely.